Privacy Policy — Ask Safely Assistant

 If You Use Guest Mode (No Account)

-Guest mode lets you try Ask Safely without providing any personal information.
+Guest mode lets you try Ask Safely without an account.
 No email.
 No password.
-No account.
+No name.

 What we collect in Guest mode: